vuejs/docs/src/guide/reactivity.md

 ## How Vue Tracks These Changes

-When you pass a plain JavaScript object to a Vue instance as its `data` option, Vue will walk through all of its properties and convert them to [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) using a handler with getters and setters.
+When you pass a plain JavaScript object to an application or component instance as its `data` option, Vue will walk through all of its properties and convert them to [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) using a handler with getters and setters.
 This is an ES6-only feature, but we offer a version of Vue 3 that uses the older `Object.defineProperty` to support IE browsers.
 Both have the same surface API, but the Proxy version is slimmer and offers improved performance.

 <div class="reactivecontent">
   <iframe height="500" style="width: 100%;" scrolling="no" title="Proxies and Vue's Reactivity Explained Visually" src="https://codepen.io/sdras/embed/zYYzjBg?height=500&theme-id=light&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">